veektortee/AI-Powered-Resume-Classifier/README.md

 - The model supports classification for 43 classes only.
 Resumes outside these categories will not be accurately classified.
 - OCR and text extraction are included to handle image and PDF resumes.
 - Model and label encoder are saved externally and not pushed to the repository.
 You may need to recreate my notebook to get the same model and label encoder as mine.

+---

+## License

+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.